Stability Selection

 - x

 nobservation rows andpfeature columns.
-Alternatively, astab_selclass object if passing to one of the S3 generic methods.- y
+Alternatively, astab_selclass object if passing to one of its generic S3 methods.- y

-The response variable.
-If kernel is "l1-logistic" then a vector of binary class labels.
-If kernel is "Cox" then it is a two column matrix with the event time in the first column and the censoring indicator (1 = event, 0 = censored) in the second column.
+glmnet::glmnet()for options.
+If kernel is "cox", a two column matrix with the event time in the first column and the censoring indicator (1 = event, 0 = censored) in the second column.- kernel

 character(1).
 A string describing the underlying model used for selection.
-Options are:"l1-logistic" (default)
+Current options are:"binomial" (logistic)

 "lasso"